On the Web

 Distinguished Endowed Chair of Arts and Technology and Professor of Computer Science

 Director of the Creative Automata Laboratory

 Paul Fishwick joined UT Dallas in January 2013.
 He is Distinguished Endowed Chair of Arts and Technology (ATEC) and Professor of Computer Science.
 He has six years of industry experience as a systems analyst working at Newport News Shipbuilding and at NASA Langley Research Center in Virginia.

-He has been on the faculty at the University of Florida since 1986, and is Director of the Digital Arts and Sciences Programs there.
+He was on the faculty at the University of Florida since 1986, and was Director of the Digital Arts and Sciences Programs there.
 His PhD was in Computer and Information Science from the University of Pennsylvania.
 Fishwick is active in modeling and simulation, as well as in the bridge areas spanning art, science, and engineering.
 He pioneered the area of aesthetic computing, resulting in an MIT Press edited volume in 2006.

 He is a Fellow of the Society for Computer Simulation, served as General Chair of the 2000 Winter Simulation Conference (WSC), was a WSC Titan Speaker in 2009, and has delivered over fifteen keynote addresses at international conferences.
 He is Chair of the Association for Computing Machinery (ACM) Special Interest Group in Simulation (SIGSIM).
 Fishwick has over 200 technical papers and has served on all major archival journal editorial boards related to simulation, including ACM Transactions on Modeling and Simulation (TOMACS) where he was a founding area editor of modeling methodology in 1990.